ismferd/cloudy-serf-lab/README.md

 ![test](images/test_service.png)

-- I want to comment that you could expose services from Cloudy console but there are really limited.
+- I want to comment that you can expose services from Cloudy console but it is really limited.

 # Conclusion:

-At this point, I can say that Cloudy and Serf works very well together, with Serf we have decentralized cluster membership, failure detection, and orchestration, and Cloudy is a little wrapper who is making easier our life.
+At this point, I can say that Cloudy and Serf works very well together.
+With Serf we have a decentralized cluster membership, added failure detection and orchestration.
+Cloudy is a little wrapper who is making easier our life.

-On the other hand, currently Cloudy doesn't have a huge list of services so, you should to use terminal in order to add more services to your microcloud or your community cloud.
+On the other hand, currently Cloudy doesn't have a huge list of services, so you should use the console in order to add more services to your microcloud or your community cloud.